vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 These requirements apply to standalone ESXi hosts and to ESXi hosts in vCenter Server clusters.

-For information about how to open ports on ESXi hosts, see [VCH Deployment Fails with Firewall Validation Error](ts_firewall_error.md).
+For information about how to open ports on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.md).

 ## ESXi Host Storage Requirements for vCenter Server Clusters {#storage}